What Is the Buyer’s Journey?

 Consideration

 During the Consideration stage, the buyer defines their problem and researches options to solve it.
-Using the previous example, the marketing manager now knows they need to improve SEO and explore various tools and strategies.
+Using the previous example, the marketing manager now recognizes the need to enhance SEO and explore various tools and strategies.
 This stage is where detailed product information, comparisons, and case studies are indispensable, helping the buyer evaluate their options.

 Decision